volodymyrhudyma/blog/content/blog/add-redux-saga-with-typescript-to-your-react-application-january-2021.md

 metaDescription: Add Redux Saga to React application created with Create React App in a few simple steps.
 Redux Saga is a library that is used to handle side effects in Redux.
-teaser: "**Redux Saga** is a library that aims to make application side effects easier to manage, more efficient to execute, easy to test, and better at handling failures.
-Today we will learn how to install and configure Redux Saga with TypeScript in an application created with Create React App in a few..."
+teaser: Redux Saga is a library that aims to make application side effects easier to manage, more efficient to execute, easy to test, and better at handling failures.
+Today we will learn how to install and configure Redux Saga with TypeScript in an application created with Create React App in a few...
-date: 2021-01-03T08:08:30.929Z
+date: 2021-01-04T08:08:30.929Z
 ---
 **Redux** is a library that allows us to manage an application's state easily and predictably.